How much car insurance do I need?

 Is it required?
 No states require comprehensive coverage.
 However, if you lease or finance your vehicle, your lender will typically require you to carry it.

-Should I have comprehensive insurance?
-Even if you own your car outright, comprehensive coverage might be worth having if your car is worth more than a few thousand dollars or if you can’t afford to make repairs or buy a new one if it’s damaged.
-At Progressive, the average monthly cost of comprehensive coverage is just over $24 for a six-month policy.
+Should I have comprehensive coverage?
+Even if you own your car outright, comprehensive coverage might be worth having if your car is worth more than a few thousand dollars or if you can't afford to make repairs or buy a new one if it's damaged.
+At Progressive, the average monthly cost of comprehensive coverage is $11 for a six-month policy.

 Important note: If you decide to add comprehensive coverage, make sure you choose a deductible that you could afford if you were to file a claim.
 A high deductible may save you more on car insurance per policy period, but you could end up with high out-of-pocket expenses if you file a claim.
 Learn more about comprehensive coverage and choosing the right deductible.